rex-makusia/Infrastructure-as-Code/Notes-1-1.md

  ### Infrastructure as Code
  - ***Infrastructure as Code*** is the practice of provisionig and managing infrastructure using code rather than command-line tools or ClickOps GUIs.
+ - Infrastructure as Code is more than the mechanics of how infrastructure is defined and provisioned.
  -